lynnmeanslight/continuous-clearing-auction/docs/autogen/src/src/interfaces/IAuction.sol/interface.IAuction.md

 Whether the auction has graduated as of the given checkpoint

-*The auction is considered `graudated` if the clearing price is greater than the floor price since that means it has sold all of the total supply of tokens.*
+The auction is considered `graudated` if the total currency raised exceeds the required currency raised

-*Be aware that the latest checkpoint may be out of date*
+Be aware that the latest checkpoint may be out of date

 ```solidity